jonathanslenders/python-deployer/docs/pages/getting_started.rst

         from deployer.client import start
         start(SayHelloOnLocalHost)

-If you call it like below, you get a nice interactive shell with tab-completion from where you can run the ``hello`` command.
+Call it like below, and you'll get a nice interactive shell with tab-completion from where you can run the ``hello`` command.

 ::